dahuatechnologies/dahuatechnologies/README.md

 * Starting using 5 Axes and 65536 Vectors and 262144 Neurons;

 * Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Vectors and functionality Make-Decision for Neurons;

-* Adopting ANSI C89/90 within Standard Comments /*...*/ using POSIX compliance, Big O Complexity Analysis and PThreads within Non-Uniform Memory Access (NUMA) Topology to optimize CPU Parallel Computation and CPU registers, cache optimization using exclusive SIMD vectorization AVX-256, AVX2, FMA using 32 bytes of memory alignment optimized for AMD RyZen 5 7000 S Architectures using Eclipse IDE CDT on exclusive Linux Fedora 43.
-The interactive result uses external libraries such as GPGPU with OpenCL 3, OpenGL Rendering using BGRA Colors, OpenAL for spatial audio and SDL2 for Windows Management in a complete file such as `mimix/src/main.c`.

 ---